brian32768/react-bootstrap-test/README.md

 See Chapter 12 in "Beginning ReactJS Foundations" and also https://www.freecodecamp.org/news/a-complete-beginners-guide-to-react-router-include-router-hooks/

+## react-context

+2024-08-21
+TIL about "contexts" and so I wanted to try it out.
+Meh.
+It works.

-## react-redux-first/
+## react-router/

-This sample use react-first-router and react-bootstrap.
+This sample use react-router and react-bootstrap.

 ## pigeon-messenger-service/

 FIXME - this sample is broken, stuck somewhere in an upgrade nightmare.